ManageIQ/manageiq.org/site/_posts/2017-03-30-mostly-harmless-update.md

 ## New

-Of cource, we have also added a lot of new code.
+Of course, we have also added a lot of new code.

 [Alberto](https://github.com/abellotti) has added support for a `format_attributes` parameter in